oripress/CCC/README.md

   <img src=".github/static/ccc.gif" />
 </p>

-### CCC can now be streamed, no download required!
-By default, CCC is now streamed from the cloud, with no download or generation of the data required.

 The code to generate the dataset can be found in ```generate.py```.
 The code is parallelizable, which means that the whole